-- 14.1 When we hire or rent out school facilities/premises to organisations or individuals (for example to community groups, sports associations, and service providers to run community or extra-curricular activities) we always ensure that appropriate arrangements are in place to keep children safe. - 14.2 When the services or activities being provided are under the direct supervision or management of the school, then arrangements for child protection outlined within this policy will apply. - 14.3 Where services or activities are being provided separately by another body this will not necessarily be the case.
-The school will seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements in place to liaise with the school on these matters where appropriate. - 14.4 The school will also ensure safeguarding requirements are included in any transfer of control agreement (for example, via a lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement.
+14.1 When we hire or rent out school facilities/premises to organisations or individuals (for example to community groups, sports associations, and service providers to run community

+- or extra-curricular activities) we always ensure that appropriate arrangements are in place to keep children safe. - 14.2 When the services or activities being provided are under the direct supervision or management of the school, then arrangements for child protection outlined within this policy will apply. - 14.3 Where services or activities are being provided separately by another body this will not necessarily be the case.
+The school will seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements in place to liaise with the school on these matters where appropriate. - 14.4 The school will also ensure safeguarding requirements are included in any transfer of control agreement (i.e., lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement.

-Please see the Hire and Letting Policy for further details.
+Please see the hire and letting policy for further detail.